 Apart from the remarkable Patrology of J. Quastefi, whose fourth volume, published in 1996 by the Institute Patristicum Augustinianum in Rome, ends with Bede Venerabilis, there is no specialized approach to the personality of the Anglo-Saxon monk in a Patrology textbook, as Andrew Louth pertinently suggests in the epilogue to his monograph on St. John Damaschin, a contemporary of Bede Venerabilis.
-Saint Bede Feast Day has important theological contributions.
+Saint Bede Feast Day has significant theological contributions.

 Saint Bede Feast Day is 25 May.
 Born in 672 or 673 in Monkton at Wearmouth/Northumbria (now Northumberland, or Sunderland, County Durham), Bede the Venerable was one of the leading figures of the Christian West and is honored today as a saint by both the Orthodox Church (25 May) and the Catholic and Anglican Christian communities.

 Joining the ranks of Anglo-Saxon Benedictine monks at the age of seven, the young Bede distinguished himself early as a theologian and historian, acquiring the elements of his knowledge in St Peter’s Monastery in Wearmouth, under the direct guidance (intellectual and spiritual) of Benedict Biscop Baducing, one of the organizers of Benedictine monastic life in Northumbria, and of Abbot Ceolfrid, also venerated as a saint in the West today as Saint Bede Feast Day, on 29 September.